Og1S/To-Do-App/README.md

 # To-Do-App
-We have one week for thid project :(
+We have one week for this project :(